Local government public hearings

 Notice must be given in accordance with section 94 of the Community Charter prior to the hearing.
 Notice by at least one of the means specified in a public notice bylaw (or if using the default, the last publication of the notice) must be not less than three days and not more than ten days before the date of the public hearing.

-- The time, date and place of the hearing
+- The time and date of the hearing

 - In general terms, the purpose of the bylaw